EddyLuten/mkdocs-alias-plugin/README.md

 The aliases are configured through the meta-sections of each page (see Usage below).

-If you like this plugin, you'll probably also like [mkdocs-categories-plugin](https://github.com/EddyLuten/mkdocs-categories-plugin).
+If you like this plugin, you'll probably also like [mkdocs-categories-plugin](https://github.com/EddyLuten/mkdocs-categories-plugin) and [mkdocs-live-edit-plugin](https://github.com/EddyLuten/mkdocs-live-edit-plugin).

 ## Rationale